crumbhole/kubecog-plugin/README.md

 Environment:

-- ARGOCD_ENV_KUBECOG_URL_PREFIX: *Required* Set this to a gomplate URL for where to find your values files for context in gomplate.
+- KUBECOG_URL_PREFIX: *Required* Set this to a gomplate URL for where to find your values files for context in gomplate.
-- ARGOCD_ENV_KUBECOG_GOMPLATE_PATH: Set this to where to find gomplate binary if it is not on your path.
+- KUBECOG_GOMPLATE_PATH: Set this to where to find gomplate binary if it is not on your path.

 ## .kubecog.yaml
 kubecog: